xarantolus/mysti/README.md

 #   Linux/Mac: $XDG_CONFIG_HOME/mysti.toml, $HOME/.config/mysti.toml or working directory
 #   Windows: %USERPROFILE%\.config\mysti.toml or working directory

-# The client connects to the server specified
+# The daemon connects to the server specified
 # If you use Caddy or some other reverse proxy,
 # make sure to specify the correct port (the output port of Caddy)
 server_host = "https://my.host.com:1234"